- This event has passed.

 Mamawe Ota Askihk – Sharing Life Together Here on Earth

-Gather with Indigenous community leaders and settler allies to reclaim the homegrown, the homespoken, the homebred, and the homemade.
+Gather with Indigenous and settler allies to reclaim the homegrown, the homespoken, the homebred, and the homemade.

 Our week together will include hands-on learning about growing, harvesting and preparing medicines and foods from the land.
 There will be time for listening, sharing, singing, ceremony and sharing good food together.
 We will gather medicines, work in the garden, build drums, make pemmican, ferment vegetables and more.